GSA/fedramp-gov/pages/tips-cues.md

 <h3>Q: Do the FedRAMP security controls restrict data to reside only within the United States?</h3>

 <p><strong>A:</strong> There are no FedRAMP requirements restricting data to within the United States.
 There are multiple security controls that detail where data is stored, what the boundary of the system is, and where and how data in transit is protected.
 We have some providers that are authorized through FedRAMP that are located globally, although a majority of service providers do restrict their data to the United States.
-It is up to each individual Agency and authorizing official to place restrictions, if needed, on data location. <em>(February 14, 2018) </em>
+It is up to each individual Agency and Authorizing Official to place restrictions, if needed, on data location. <em>(February 14, 2018) </em>
 </p>
 </div>